BabyChouSr/StockShiftClassifier/README.md

 # StockShiftClassifier
-Utilizes an Light Gradient Boosting Machine Classifier to classify whether the stock market will shift up or down based on sentiment index.
+Utilizes a Light Gradient Boosting Machine Classifier to classify whether the stock market will shift up or down based on sentiment index.